cloudflare/cloudflare-docs/products/waiting-room/src/content/reference/configuration-settings.md

 <Aside type='note' header='Note'>

-You can configure only one Waiting Room per `host/path` combination.
+You can configure only one waiting room per `host/path` combination.
 </Aside>

 ## Additional details